 Bylaws of the Boulder Junction Public Library Board of Trustees

-This organization is the Board of Trustees of the Boulder Junction Public Library, located in Boulder Junction, Wisconsin, established by the Wisconsin municipality of Boulder Junction, according to the provisions of Chapter 43 of the Wisconsin Statutes, and exercising the powers and assuming the duties granted to it under said statute.
+This organization is the Boulder Junction Public Library Board of Trustees, located in Boulder Junction, Wisconsin, established by the Wisconsin municipality of Boulder Junction, according to the provisions of Chapter 43 of the Wisconsin Statutes, and exercising the powers and assuming the duties granted to it under said statute.

 Section 2.
 Meeting Attendance.
 Members shall be expected to attend all meetings except as they are prevented by a valid reason.
-After four unexcused absences by a board member, the library board may recommend to the town board that it replace that board member.
+After four unexcused absences by a Board member, the Library Board may recommend to the Town Board that it replace that Library Board member.

 Section 3.
 Residence.
-No more than two members of the board may reside outside the boundaries of the town of Boulder Junction
+No more than two members of the Library Board may reside outside the boundaries of the Town of Boulder Junction.

 Section 1.
-The officers shall be a president, a vice president, a secretary, and a treasurer, elected from among the appointed trustees at the July meeting of the board.
-No member shall hold more than one office at a time.
+The officers shall be a president, a vice president, a secretary, and a treasurer, elected from among the appointed Board of Trustees at the July meeting of the Board.
+No Library Board member shall hold more than one office at a time.